MicrosoftDocs/learn/learn-pr/reactors/data-manipulate-clean/includes/2-explore-dataframes.md

 ### Try it yourself

-By default, `DataFrame.head` returns the first five rows in a DataFrame.
+By default, `DataFrame.head` returns the first five rows in a `DataFrame`.
 In a new code cell, can you figure out how to get it to show more?

 <br />